cartesi/docs/cartesi-rollups/development/migration.md

 Redeploy all contracts and your application with the new configuration.

-For detailed deployment instructions, refer to the [self-hosted deployment guide](../deployment/self-hosted.md).
+Refer to the [self-hosted deployment guide](../deployment/self-hosted.md) for detailed deployment instructions.

 :::caution
 Redeploying creates a new application instance.
 All previous inputs, outputs, claims, and funds locked in the application contract will remain associated with the old application address.